Trekking in Tajikistan: Frequently asked questions

 I've never thought of going walking and trekking in Tajikistan!

 Tajikistan is the best trekking destination nobody has heard of.
-This incredible place is one of the Stans in central Asia and one of the most mountainous countries in the world.
+This incredible place is one of the Stans in Central Asia and one of the most mountainous countries in the world.
 A whopping 93% of Tajikistan is considered mountain terrain with summits well above 7000 metres.
 Valleys are connected through an impressive network of trails that zig-zag across the high mountain passes in the shadow of massive glaciated summits.
 It is wild and pristine and friendly - don’t be surprised to bump into a local shepherd, who invites you for a cuppa and a bowl of yoghurt.
-It's also much safer than people seem to think - there are far fewer violent or terrorist incidents here when compared with most major European capital cities.
+It's also much safer than people seem to think - the proximity of the border with Afghanistan is not a concern for the country’s security situation.

 When is the best time to travel in Tajikistan?

-While the busiest season for tourists is the summer, the author prefers early autumn (September, early October).
+While the busiest season for tourists is the summer, the author prefers late summer, early autumn (August and September).
 It’s less hot in the lower parts of the country, the light is beautiful and harvest time in rural Tajikistan makes the place a very lively affair.

 Which airlines fly to Tajikistan?